codylane/python-randomness/README.md

 ## The Challenge

-- The issue is this test provided the randomness for this result:
+- I want a random array for this randomness as follows given a size:
   - A is 65%
   - B is 12%
   - C is 22%